Spirit-Ashton/HorseRaceSimulator/README.md

 Therefore, any terminals within IDE's or third party terminals (such as cmder) will have no issue displaying the Unicode.

+In saying this, to be able to view the Unicode you have to initiate your shell instance with "chcp 65001", This changes the code-point format to be able to display the Icons.

 Have fun racing!

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////